Eye Allergies

 Allergy or allergy-like symptoms, especially those of the eyes and upper respiratory system, are common, and may result from a number of medical conditions.
 You will need to see your physician for a proper evaluation.
 He or she may take the following steps to diagnose your case:

-- Administer a radioallergosorbent, or RAST, test to identify your allergen or allergens
+• Radioallergosorbent, or RAST - This test is used to identify your allergen or allergens.

 Eye Allergy Treatments

 Allergies are managed rather than cured.
 Mild symptoms can be controlled with over-the-counter medications, such as antihistamines and decongestants.
-Other treatment options include:
+Other treatment options for allergic conjunctivitis include:

 Anaphylaxis is treated with epinephrine (also called adrenaline).
 Pre-loaded epinephrine auto-injectors are available by prescription.
 At-risk allergy sufferers should be aware of the early signs of anaphylaxis and carry one or more epinephrine auto-injectors at all times.